Premium Credit Card Perks That Make Family Travel Smoother (and Cheaper) Premium Credit Card Perks That Make Family Travel Smoother (and Cheaper)

 The Chase Lounge at Boston Logan International Airport (BOS).
 Credit: Carissa Rawson/AwardWallet

-Credit Card Hotel Collections
+Access to Credit Card Hotel Collections

 Premium credit cards provide access to exclusive hotel collections.

-Perks of booking hotel collection hotels and resorts vary, but you can expect a few things within each program.
-For example, space-available upgrades at check-in, a resort credit to spend during your stay, and complimentary Wi-Fi are almost always included.
-Additional benefits may include complimentary breakfast for two.
-While that doesn't the breakfast needs of everyone in a family of three or more people, it goes a long way to saving money at the end of the day on a family vacation.
+While that doesn't cover the breakfast needs of everyone in a family of three or more people, it goes a long way to saving money at the end of the day on a family vacation.
 And Amex's Fine Hotels + Resorts Collection properties offer guaranteed late checkout.

 To book through these various collections, you'll need to log into your account or provide your card details on the program's website.

-Related: How To Receive Elite Hotel Benefits Without Elite Status
+Related: How to Receive Elite Hotel Benefits Without Elite Status

 Travel Insurance

 Travel insurance is there to protect your investment in the unfortunate event that you have to cancel, your trip gets delayed or interrupted, or other inconveniences like lost luggage affect your family's trip.
-Thankfully, premium credit cards come with travel insurance that protects you from having to pay out of pocket for many common travel headaches when you pay for your trip with a card offering these protections.
+Thankfully, most premium credit cards come with travel insurance that protects you from having to pay out of pocket for many common travel headaches when you pay for your trip with a card offering these protections.

 Family spending quality time together by hiking through the country side.

-Credit: dglimages via Adobe Stock
+Credit: dglimages/Adobe Stock

 Related: Best Credit Cards With Free Travel Insurance